WPD Patrol East: Winter Coat and Food Drive, Nov. 9 – Dec. 12

 WICHITA, Kan.
-(KSNW) – WPD’s Patrol East Community Policing is hosting a Holiday Coat & Food Drive Nov.
+(KSNW) – The Wichita Police Department’s Patrol East Community Policing is hosting a Holiday Coat & Food Drive Nov.
 9 through Dec.
 12, 2020.
 The organizers said all items will be distributed and evenly placed between the food bank and other shelters in Wichita.

 The drop off times and locations include: